chengivan2/ivanportfolio/README.md

 NextJS comes with file-based routing out-of-the-box while having valuable SEO features that can help improve the portfolio’s visibility.

-Many would say that I should just migrate to NextJS in the same legacy directory but switching to file-based routing inside that directory would be hectic compared to if I just spin up a new project.
+Many would say that I should just migrate to NextJS in the same legacy directory but switching to file-based routing inside that directory would be hectic compared to if I just spun up a new project.